North Korean News: Experts Say War ‘Not Imminent’ As North Korea Releases Simulation Attack On White House

 — Ken Dilanian (@KenDilanianNBC) April 27, 2017

-In recent years, North Korean relations with the U.S. have remained hostile, mainly due to continued nuclear weapons tests by North Korea, as well as its continued development of long-range missiles, that North Korea says can hit the United States.
+In recent years, North Korean relations with the U.S. have remained hostile, mainly due to continued nuclear weapons tests by North Korea, as well as its continued development of long-range missiles, that the so-called “hermit kingdom” says can hit the United States.

 The Guardian reports that North Korean news continues to show propaganda videos of cities along the West Coast, as well as Washington, D.C., in ruins.

-Simulation videos put out by North Korea that show what the aftermath of a nuclear missile strike in the U.S. would look like continues to fuel the fear of what some are calling would be a World War 3 with North Korea.
+Simulation videos put out by North Korea show what the aftermath of a nuclear missile strike in the U.S. would look like, and they continue to fuel the fear of what some are saying would be World War 3 with North Korea.

-Ever since the U.S. bombed parts of North Korea during the Korean War, that ran for nearly three years, from 1950 to 1953, North Korean leaders have vowed to become a nuclear power and strike the United States — a threat that has led to continued presence of the U.S. military in South Korea.
+Ever since the U.S. bombed parts of North Korea during the Korean War, which from 1950 to 1953, North Korean leaders have vowed to become a nuclear power and strike the United States — a threat that has led to a continued presence of the U.S. military in South Korea.

 Following North Korean news of the death of North Korean leader Kim Jong-il in 2011, his son and new North Korean leader, Kim Jong-un, announced in early 2012 a freeze on all missile launches, as well as nuclear tests and uranium enrichment, in exchange for aid from the U.S. in the form of tons of food.

-However, early on in 2013, North Korean news announced a new nuclear test, “of higher level will target against the U.S.” Since then, the U.S. has believed that North Korea could reach Hawaii via long-range missiles, and a new report on MSN says that the U.S. Navy believes the U.S. should consider new ways to defend Hawaii “against a growing threat from North Korea.”
+However, early on in 2013, North Korean news announced a new nuclear test “of higher level will target against the U.S.” Since then, the U.S. has believed that North Korea could reach Hawaii via long-range missiles, and a new report on MSN says that the U.S. Navy believes the U.S. should consider new ways to defend Hawaii “against a growing threat from North Korea.”

-Although, President Barack Obama believed in 2015 that the North Korean government under Kim Jong-un would eventually collapse, new sanctions were put on North Korea by the U.S. in 2016, as a way to punish Kim Jong-un and his regime for conducting a nuclear test in early January of 2016, as previously reported by the Washington Post.
+Although President Barack Obama believed in 2015 that the North Korean government under Kim Jong-un would eventually collapse, new sanctions were put on North Korea by the U.S. in 2016 as a way to punish Kim Jong-un and his regime for conducting a nuclear test in early January of 2016, as previously reported by the Washington Post.

 North Korea obliterates US Capitol and puts the White House in crosshairs in … https://t.co/ySNKKXzwPG via @MailOnline